Minnesota CHIP: Children's Health Insurance Program

 Why Minnesota chose integration over a standalone CHIP program

 Most states operate CHIP as a separate program with a distinct application.
 Minnesota took a different path: it uses federal CHIP Title XXI funding to extend MinnesotaCare to children above the MA income limit, keeping the administrative process unified.
-This means families submit one application and the system determines the right program automatically — reducing the "administrative churn" that causes children to lose coverage as family income fluctuates.
+This means families submit one application and the system determines the right program automatically — reducing the administrative churn that causes children to lose coverage as family income fluctuates.

 The practical effect for families: a child who gains or loses coverage as a parent's income rises or falls moves between MA and MinnesotaCare within the same system, rather than losing coverage entirely during a transition period.